Lately, we’ve been sharing lots of fun insect crafts for kids.

-- Paper plate bee craft – This craft is so great for spring and lets your kiddo paint, cut, and glue!
+Paper Plate Bee Craft – This craft is so great for spring and lets your kiddo paint, cut, and glue!

-- Dragonfly craft – Grab your popsicle sticks and our free template to make this colorful dragonfly!
+Dragonfly Craft – Grab your popsicle sticks and our free template to make this colorful dragonfly!

-Whenever we introduce a new theme or if we want to go deeper in it, we always start with children’s books!
+Whenever we introduce a new theme or if we want to go deeper into it, we always start with children’s books!
 They’re an easy way to fill time and help kids learn to read or develop their vocabulary.
 Below are some of our favorite insect books for kids!